fenago/linux-administration/md/Lab_5.md

 ```
 elliot@ubuntu-linux:/usr/share/doc/nano$ ls

-changelog.Debian.gz  copyright  examples
+AUTHORS          NEWS.gz  THANKS.gz  changelog.Debian.gz  examples  nano.html
+IMPROVEMENTS.gz  README   TODO       copyright            faq.html
 ```

-As you saw in this chapter, Linux has a variety of helpful tools available at your disposal; so make sure you utilize them!
+As you saw in this lab, Linux has a variety of helpful tools available at your disposal; so make sure you utilize them!